Rollo May and Existentialism

 Many of the theses that Existentialists defend or illustrate in their analyses are drawn from the wider philosophical tradition.
 (7)

 Existentialism can present itself as a humanism and much else out of personal choices.
 "Moral choice is comparable to the construction of a work of art," says Sartre.
-[Mme 57]
+[Kearney 1976:57]

-The individual learns to inspect and clarify findings about mom and dad and other bosses, and later learns to transcend opportunities like those, for the sake of being one's own and on one's own, carrying oneself to get a mate and home, and things like that.
+The individual (soul) learns to inspect and clarify findings about mom and dad and other bosses.
+The soul later learns to transcend opportunities like those for the sake of being one's own and on one's own, carrying oneself to get a mate and home and very much else in life.